Database Management

 - Enable the PgBouncer toggle

-- Save and redeploy your environment
+- Click Save and then Redeploy your environment

 Read Replicas